Ergodic Mean-Field Games with aggregation of Choquard-type: Introduction

 Indeed, if one looks at the Kolmogorov equation, such integrability properties are important to ensure some minimal regularity of $m$ and uniqueness of the invariant distribution itself (see \cite{H, MPR}).
 Regularity and boundedness of $m$ is quite crucial in our setting: indeed, due to the aggregating forces, $m$ has an intrinsic tendency to concentrate and hence to develop singularities.
 Moreover the Lagrange multiplier $\lambda$ will be uniquely defined as the generalized principal eigenvalue (see for details \cite{BM, Ci, Ic1}): for fixed $m\in L^1(\R^N)$ such that $K_\alpha\ast m\in C^{0, \theta}(\R^N)$ for some $\theta\in (0,1)$, we define $\la$ as

 Once that we know this value exists, it is possible to show that there exists $u\in C^2(\R^N)$ solving the HJB equation with such value $\la$, and that such solution $u$ is coercive i.e.

-and moreover its gradient has polynomial growth, see Section 2 and the references \cite{BM, Ci, Ic1}.
+and moreover its gradient has polynomial growth (see Section 2 and the references \cite{BM, Ci, Ic1}).
 Note that \eqref{crescita} is a quite natural “boundary” condition for ergodic HJB equations on the whole space: indeed the optimal speed would give rise to an ergodic process, so in particular, at least heuristically $-\nabla u \cdot x<0$ for $|x|\to +\infty$, (refer to \cite{H} and references therein, for more information about ergodic problems on the whole space and their characterization in terms of Lyapunov functions).
 Existence results for such classical solutions will depend on the interplay between the dissipation (i.e. by the diffusive term in the system) and the aggregating forces (described in terms of the Riesz potential $K_\al$ and the coercive potential $V$).
 So, we get that the MFG system \eqref{1} shows three different regimes which correspond to $\al\in(0,N-2\g')$, $\al\in (N- 2\g',N-\g')$ and $\al\in (N-\g',N)$.
-We will refer to $\al=N-2\g'$ as the \textit{Hardy-Littlewood-Sobolev-critical exponent} and to $\al=N-\g'$ as the \textit{mass-critical} (or $L^2$-critical) \textit{exponent}, in analogy with the regimes appearing in the study of the Choquard equation \eqref{cho}, when $\gamma'=2$.
-Obviously if $\gamma'\geq N$, there exists just one regime, which will be the mass-subcritical regime $\alpha \in [0, N)$, whereas if $\frac{N}{2}\leq \gamma' <N$ there will be just 2 regimes.\\
+We will refer to $\al=N-2\g'$ as the \textit{Hardy-Littlewood-Sobolev-critical exponent} and to $\al=N-\g'$ as the \textit{mass-critical} (or $L^2$-critical) \textit{exponent}, in analogy with the regimes appearing in the study of the Choquard equation \eqref{cho} when $\g'=2$.
+Obviously if $\g'\geq N$, there exists just one regime, which will be the mass-subcritical regime $\alpha \in [0, N)$, whereas if $\frac{N}{2}\leq \g'<N$ there will be just 2 regimes.\\

-First of all we observe that for classical solutions to \eqref{1} with $V\equiv 0$ and which satisfy \eqref{integr}, a Pohozaev type identity holds (see Proposition \ref{prop3.1}):

-A similar identity for MFG in the periodic setting with polynomial interaction potential has been proved in \cite{Cir}.
-Whereas for the Pohozaev identity for the Choquard equation we refer to \cite{MS} and references therein.
+First of all we observe that for classical solutions to \eqref{1} with $V\equiv 0$ and which satisfy \eqref{integr}, a Pohozaev type identity holds (see Proposition \ref{prop3.1}): Also in presence of the potential a similar identity holds, under the additional integrability condition that $m \nabla V\cdot x \in L^1(\R^N)$.
+For MFG in the periodic setting with polynomial interaction potential an analogous Pohozaev identity has been proved in \cite{Cir}.
+For the case of the Choquard equation we refer to \cite{MS} and references therein.

-In the \textit{Hardy-Littlewood-Sobolev-supercritical regime} $0<\al<N-2\g'$, assuming that the potential $V$ is identically 0, we prove that solutions to the MFG system \eqref{1} does not exist.
-More precisely, using the Pohozaev-type identity \eqref{pohointro}, we obtain the following nonexistence result.
+In the \textit{Hardy-Littlewood-Sobolev-supercritical regime} $0<\al<N-2\g'$, the Pohozaev identity, together with the fact that $\lambda\leq 0$ (see Lemma \ref{lem3.3}), implies that solutions to the MFG system \eqref{1} do not exist.
+More precisely, we obtain the following nonexistence result.

 \begin{theorem} Assume that $\al\in(0,N-2\g')$ and $V\equiv 0$.
 Then, the MFG system \eqref{1} has no classical solutions $(u,m,\la)\in C^2(\R^N)\times W^{1,\frac{2N}{N+\al}}(\R^N)\times\R$ which satisfy \eqref{integr} and \eqref{crescita}. \end{theorem}